Addionics’ Journey to Winning the Horizon2020 EU €2.4M Grant

 By: Dr. Moshiel Biton, Addionics CEO

 Winning the H2020 EU grant has been a significant milestone to achieve as a company.
 Since the announcement, I have received a number of phone calls and emails, asking how best to win the grant.
-After several of these exchanges I decided it would be a good idea to compile this information so that I can share my advice more widely.
+After several of these exchanges, I decided it would be a good idea to compile this information so that I can share my advice more widely.

 With close to €80B in funding, Horizon2020 is the largest European Research and Innovation Programme.
-It aims to find game-changing technological developments, which otherwise would have difficulty in getting funds because of their early stage of development and/or commercialisation and the high risk to private investors.
+It aims to find game-changing technological developments, which otherwise would have difficulty in getting funds because of their early stage of development and/or commercialization and the high risk to private investors.